 What does the training look like?

-Each training module takes a book of the Bible, the group of books it is linked to, a theological theme and a leadership issue (overview).
-For example, the first module has the title ‘2 Timothy and the Pastoral Epistles: Preaching the Gospel and Godly Leadership’.
-The other modules build on this foundation, systematically moving between the Old and New Testaments in order to provide training that is biblical, theological and practical (to see this sample module go to downloads).
+Each module takes a book of the Bible, the group of books it is linked to, a theological theme and a leadership issue (overview).
+For example, the first module has the title, 2 Timothy and the Pastoral Epistles: Preaching the Gospel and Godly Leadership.
+The other modules build on that foundation and move systematically between the Old and New Testaments, dealing with related theological themes and leadership issues as they go (samples here).

-Every BUILD programme is structured carefully to have an impact: the foundation is the formal training of trainers; the focus is the non-formal equipping of grassroots pastors in their own local areas through those trainers; the fruit of the work is then seen informally in improved preaching, teaching, care and outreach.
-This focus on non-formal training means that it is viable in the Ugandan context and other similar settings (read more about the structure of BUILD).
+Every BUILD programme is structured to have an impact: its foundation is the formal training of trainers, its focus the group based, non-formal equipping of leaders in local areas, its fruit is then seen informally in improved preaching, teaching, care and outreach.
+This non-formal focus means that it is viable in the Ugandan context and similar settings (read more about the structure here).

-BUILD provides excellent in-service training for everyone who is involved, but the nature of the encouragement and equipping depends on the background and experience of the different types of participants, and their roles and responsibilities in the work.
+BUILD provides excellent training for everyone involved, but the impact depends on the participants’ background, and their roles in the work.

-For those without formal theological training BUILD provides basic but empowering biblical and practical training for growing and leading churches, not least in community mission.
-For those with formal theological education BUILD not only helps participants to apply that learning to ministry and mission, but also to use it to train others in context.
-And a further impact of the programme is its natural effect on other types of leaders in the church, whether they lead the children and youth or care for other specific groups.
+For those without theological education BUILD provides basic and empowering training for growing and leading churches.
+For those with formal training BUILD helps participants apply that prior learning, and to use it to train others.
+A further impact is the effect on other leaders in the church, whether they lead the children and youth, or care for other groups.

-Beyond all the above, BUILD has a proven impact on the local communities in which participating churches serve as BUILD participants not only feel more confident in their regular ministry but also in getting involved in areas such as HIV and AIDS education and care, outreach programmes and efforts at sustainable agriculture and livelihood development.
+BUILD also has a proven impact on local communities: participants not only feel more confident in their own ministry but also in their involvement in areas such as HIV and AIDS education, outreach programmes and efforts at sustainable agriculture and livelihood development.